Chicken Fried Steak with Country Gravy

 Instructions

-• Pound and Season Steaks.
-Pound the steaks to ⅛ inches thick or less.
+• Pound and season steaks.
+Pound the steaks to ⅛ inch thickness or less.
 (Yours may come already flat and tenderized.)
 Season the steak with ¾ teaspoon salt and ¼ teaspoon pepper.

-• Separately Mix Dry and Wet Ingredients.
+• Mix ingredients separately.
 In a wide, shallow bowl, whisk together 2 cups flour, 1 teaspoon salt, ¾ teaspoon pepper, garlic powder, and paprika.
 In a second bowl, whisk together the buttermilk and eggs.

-• Preheat Oven.
-Preheat the oven to 200 degrees Fahrenheit.
+• Preheat oven.
+Preheat the oven to 200℉.
 Place a cooling rack over a cookie sheet and put it near the stove.

-• Fry Steaks.
+• Fry.
 Pour cooking oil into a 12-inch heavy-bottomed skillet until it is about an inch high in the skillet (a cast iron skillet is best).
-Heat to 350 degrees Fahrenheit over medium-high heat.
+Heat to 350℉ over medium-high heat.
 Using tongs, carefully place two pieces of steak, side by side, into the hot oil and cook steak on each side for 2 minutes.
 Using tongs or a skimmer for frying, carefully remove the steak from the hot oil and set it on the cooling rack resting on the cookie sheet.
 Repeat the cooking process with the remaining steak.

 • Serve.
 Serve the gravy immediately with the chicken fried steak.
 Once plated, sprinkle the gravy with additional pepper if desired.